Pokeshah/discordspambot/README.md

 ## WARNINGS

-THIS IS AGAINST DISCORD TERMS OF SERVIVE.
+THIS IS AGAINST DISCORD TERMS OF SERVICE.
 USE AT YOUR OWN RISK.